Amy Mainzer: Life

 Mainzer received a B.Sc. in physics from Stanford University with honors (1996), an M.Sc. in astronomy from California Institute of Technology (2000), and a Ph.D. in astronomy from the University of California, Los Angeles (2003).

 Her research interests include asteroids, brown dwarfs, planetary atmospheres, debris disks, star formation, and the design and construction of new ground- and space-based instrumentation.

 She appears in several episodes of the History Channel series The Universe.
 She also appears in the documentary featurette "Stellar Cartography: On Earth" included on the Star Trek Generations home video release (March 2010).
 Mainzer is also in the 2016 documentary about the life of Leonard Nimoy and the effect of Spock on popular culture called "For the Love of Spock", which was directed by Leonard Nimoy's son Adam Nimoy.
 She serves as the science consultant and host for the live-action interstitials on the PBS Kids series Ready Jet Go!.
 She was the science advisor for the 2021 Netflix film Don't Look Up.
+She co-hosts the podcast Unobtainium.